mzfr/go-gtfo/readme.md

 go build
 ```

-Also you can run following command to install it directly:
+Also, you can run the following command to install it directly:

 ```
 go get github.com/mzfr/go-gtfo
 ```